Prepare S3 file system for Edge

 • EC2 is used to connect to an AWS EC2 instance that is configured with role-based authentication.

-Collibra needs programmatic access to Amazon S3 and AWS Glue.
-This is done by creating a user with the following permissions:
+• Programmatic user: Collibra needs programmatic access to Amazon S3 and AWS Glue.
+For more information about creating a user with programmatic access, go to the IAM documentation.
+The user must have the following permissions:

 • AWS managed policy: AWSGlueServiceRole.